4 KEY FACTORS

 Cold water triggers three basic reactions:

-The metabolic response of the cells is reduced decreasing the oxygen requirements to function.
+The cell’s metabolic response is reduced decreasing the oxygen requirements to function.

 A reduction in the amount of fluid that accumulates in the injured area due to a decrease in the permeability of the blood vessel walls.
 When a horse pulls a tendon, this sets off an inflammatory cascade that we see as swelling and the horse feels as pain.
 Left alone, this leaking with naturally stop in 12-36 hours and the body’s natural healing process will begin.

-Numbing of the injured area serves to act as an analgesic and will make the horse feel better almost immediately.
+Numbing of the injured area acts as an analgesic and will make the horse feel better almost immediately.
 (Have you ever applied an ice pack to a twisted ankle?
-This is similar if a horses who knocks himself or gets kicked by another horse to the lower limb, for example) Cold water also prohibits enzyme degeneration of tendons post injury
+This is similar if a horses who knocks himself or gets kicked by another horse to the lower limb, for example)

-Hot water is extremely effective for stimulating blood flow and relaxing sore and stiff muscles.
+Hot water is effective for stimulating blood flow and relaxing sore and stiff muscles.

 2. Salt Concentration

-The salt content adds additional therapeutic value by acting like a poultice, drawing out inflammation and infection.
+The salt content adds additional therapeutic value by similar to a poultice, drawing out inflammation and infection.
 Our spa uses TWO different types of salts.

 Salt from the Dead Sea